intel-lab-lkp/linux/Documentation/virt/kvm/api.rst

 If this ioctl is called when a hash table has already been allocated, with a different order from the existing hash table, the existing hash table will be freed and a new one allocated.
-If this is ioctl is called when a hash table has already been allocated of the same order as specified, the kernel will clear out the existing hash table (zero all HPTEs).
+If this ioctl is called when a hash table has already been allocated of the same order as specified, the kernel will clear out the existing hash table (zero all HPTEs).
 In either case, if the guest is using the virtualized real-mode area (VRMA) facility, the kernel will re-create the VMRA